-Your public school should have a published procedure for you to make a complaint.
-You can also direct complaints to the SDE and CHRO.
+Federal and State hate crimes laws may also lead to harsher penalties for the perpetrator if you experience violence, intimidation, or harassment because of your gender identity or expression.
 Work What can I do if I am mistreated at work or denied a job because of my gender identity?
-Discriminating against workers for not conforming to stereotypes and expectations about gender and sex is illegal.
-The Equal Employment Opportunity Commission (EEOC) says transgender employees are protected by Title VII, the federal sex discrimination law.
+Discriminating against workers for not conforming to stereotypes and expectations about gener and sex is illegal.
+(CONN.
+GEN. STAT § 46a-60) Transgender employees are protected by Title VII, the federal sex discrimination law.
 Connecticut has laws against employment discrimination on the basis of gender identity or expression.
-If you believe you were discriminated against at work, you can file a complaint with the EEOC or the CHRO.
+If you believe you were discriminated against at work, you can file a complaint with the EEOC (Equal Employent Opportunity Commission, or with the CHRO.
 You may want to consult with an attorney but it is not required in order to file a complaint.
 State Services and Public Accommodations What if I am discriminated against in housing or while using a public business or service?
 Connecticut law prohibits discrimination against people on the basis of gender identity and expression in housing and public accommodations.
 If you experience discrimination, you can contact the CHRO or a legal organization.
 What are my rights in foster care or the juvenile justice system?
-Foster Care The Department of Children and Families must ensure fair, equal, nondiscriminatory treatment of transgender and gender-nonconforming youth.
+Foster Care The Department of Children and Families (DCF) must ensure fair, equal, nondiscriminatory treatment of transgender and gender-nonconforming youth.
 Juvenile Justice Transgender youth have the right to be safe and free from discrimination or harassment in the juvenile justice system.
 State policy permits juvenile justice placements to be made on a case-by-case basis, but requires youth's views on their own safety to be considered.
 If you have concerns about your treatment in foster care or the juvenile justice system, contact GLAD or call the Center for Children's Advocacy.
 Contact information is on the next two pages.
-7. CONN.
-GEN. STAT. § 46a-60 Resources Name and Gender Marker Change Forms Application for Change of Name ctprobate.gov and search "change of name form" Affidavit for Change of Name ctprobate gov and search "affidavit for name change" Department of Motor Vehicles Name Correction Request ct.gov/dmv and search "change of name" Gender Designation Change Form portal.ct.gov and search "gender designation change" Department of Public Health Birth Certificate Change portal.ct.gov/DPH/Vital-Records/Gender-Change Social Security Card Application ssa.gov/forms U.S. Passport Gender Designation Change travel.state.gov and search "change of sex marker" Passport Forms travel.state.gov and search "passport forms" State Policies and Guidelines CT Department of Education Guidance on Civil Rights Protections and Supports for Transgender Students sde.ct.gov/sde and search "transgender" Guidelines for Schools to Comply with Gender Identity and Expression Non-Discrimination Laws ct.gov/chro and search "gender identity" Schools in Transition Guide genderspectrum.org and search "schools transition" CT Executive Order 56: Protecting students from discrimination based on sex, gender identity or expression portal.ct.gov and search "Executive Order 56" CT Insurance Bulletin IC-34: Prohibiting discrimination on basis of gender identity or expression portal.ct.gov and search "Insurance Bulletin IC-34" Filing Complaints Commission on Human Rights and Opportunities ct.gov/chro Office of Civil Rights hhs.gov/civil-rights State Department of Education sde.ct.gov/sde Legal Help GLBTQ Advocates and Defenders (GLAD) glad.org Center for Children's Advocacy Medical-Legal Partnership cca-ct.org/mlpp For more information, please contact:
+Resources Name and Gender Marker Change Forms Application for Change of Name ctprobate.gov and search "change of name form" Affidavit for Change of Name ctprobate.gov and search "affidavit for name change" Department of Motor Vehicles Name Correction Request ct.gov/dmv and search "change of name" Gender Designation Change Form portal.ct.gov and search "gender designation change" Department of Public Health Birth Certificate Change portal.ct.gov/DPH/Vital-Records/Gender-Change Social Security Card Application ssa.gov/forms U.S. Passport Gender Designation Change travel.state.gov and search "change of sex marker" Passport Forms travel.state.gov and search "passport forms" State Policies and Guidelines CT Department of Education Guidance on Civil Rights Protections and Supports for Transgender Students sde.ct.gov/sde and search "transgender" Guidelines for Schools to Comply with Gender Identity and Expression Non-Discrimination Laws ct.gov/chro and search "gender identity" Schools in Transition Guide genderspectrum.org and search "schools transition" CT Executive Order 56: Protecting students from discrimination based on sex, gender identity or expression portal.ct.gov and search "Exective Order 56" CT Insurance Bulletin IC-34: Prohibiting discrimination on basis of gender identity or expression portal.ct.gov and search "Insurance Bulletin IC-34" Filing Complaints Commission on Human Rights and Opportunities ct.gov/chro Office of Civil Rights hhs.gov/civil-rights State Department of Education sde.ct.gov/sde Legal Help GLBTQ Advocates and Defenders (GLAD) glad.org National Center for Lesbian Rights nclrights.org/legal-help Center for Children's Advocacy Medical-Legal Partnership cca-ct.org/mlpp For more information, please contact: